It is our capability and our commitment that make us GRAIL

 At GRAIL, we find purpose in our mission and call on our passion as we tackle one of the most important problems in the world.
 Each person at GRAIL plays a vital role in navigating the complexity of our endeavor, and we continuously collaborate because we believe the whole is greater than the sum of its parts.
 We know that we have the drive, tools, and expertise to not only reach our goals but to accomplish them for the sake of humanity.

 Jennifer Cook is Chief Executive Officer of GRAIL.
+Jennifer also serves on the Board of Directors of Denali Therapeutics.
 Previously, Jennifer was at Roche Pharmaceuticals/Genentech where she held a number of senior management positions, covering the full lifecycle of product development and commercialization.
 From 2013 to 2016 she was Head of Region Europe for Roche Pharmaceuticals, where she was responsible for the commercial success of Europe and leading more than 5,500 employees across the 28 countries of the region.
 Other key positions during her 25-year tenure at Roche/Genentech included leading Global Clinical Operations, US and Global Product Portfolio Management, a US Commercial Business Unit, and Market Development.
 Jennifer started her career in research and early development at Genentech and a venture-backed start-up company.
 In 2016, Jennifer was recognized for her contributions to the healthcare industry and inspirational leadership when she was named Woman of the Year by the Healthcare Businesswomen’s Association.
 Jennifer holds a BA in Human Biology and an MS in Biology from Stanford University, as well as an MBA from the Haas School of Business at University of California, Berkeley.

 Alex Aravanis, MD, PhD, is Chief Scientific Officer and Head of R&D, and a Founder of GRAIL.
 Prior to GRAIL, Alex served as Senior Director of R&D for Illumina, Inc., where he developed multiple products, including clinical assays for the analysis of RNA and DNA from fixed tissues, whole exome analysis, massively parallel single cell transcriptomics and liquid biopsy using cell-free nucleic acids.
 Additionally, Dr. Aravanis served as Vice President of Development and Chief Science Officer of Sapphire Energy Inc., and was a Co-Founder and Vice President of Engineering of Pria Diagnostics, LLC.
 Alex holds a BS in Electrical Engineering, Computer Science, and Physics from the University of California, Berkeley, as well as an MS and PhD in Electrical Engineering, and an MD from Stanford University.